Nineteenth-century theatre: Theatre in the United States

 In the pre-Civil War era, there were also many types of more political drama staged across the United States.
 As America pushed west in the 1830s and 40s, theatres began to stage plays that romanticized and masked treatment of Native Americans like Pocahontas, The Pawnee Chief, De Soto and Metamora or the Last of the Wampanoags.
 Some fifty of these plays were produced between 1825 and 1860, including burlesque performances of the "noble savage" by John Brougham.
 Reacting off of current events, many playwrights wrote short comedies that dealt with the major issues of the day.
 For example, Removing the Deposits was a farce produced in 1835 at the Bowery in reaction to Andrew Jackson's battle with the banks and Whigs and Democrats, or Love of No Politics was a play that dealt with the struggle between America's two political parties.

 In 1852, Harriet Beecher Stowe published the anti-slavery novel Uncle Tom's Cabin and, without any strong copyright laws, was immediately dramatized on stages across the country.
 At the National Theatre in New York, it was a huge success and ran for over two hundred performances up to twelve times per week until 1854.
 The adaptation by George Aiken was a six-act production that stood on its own, without any other entertainments or afterpiece.
 Minstrelsy's reaction to Uncle Tom's Cabin is indicative of plantation content at the time.
 Tom acts largely came to replace other plantation narratives, particularly in the third act.
 These sketches sometimes supported Stowe's novel, but just as often they turned it on its head or attacked the author.
 Whatever the intended message, it was usually lost in the joyous, slapstick atmosphere of the piece.
 Characters such as Simon Legree sometimes disappeared, and the title was frequently changed to something more cheerful like "Happy Uncle Tom" or "Uncle Dad's Cabin".
 Uncle Tom himself was frequently portrayed as a harmless bootlicker to be ridiculed.
-Troupes known as Tommercompanies specialized in such burlesques, and theatrical Tom shows integrated elements of the minstrel show and competed with it for a time.
+Troupes known as Tommer companies specialized in such burlesques, and theatrical Tom shows integrated elements of the minstrel show and competed with it for a time.

 After the Civil War, the American stage was dominated by melodramas, minstrel shows, comedies, farces, circuses, vaudevilles, burlesques, operas, operettas, musicals, musical revues, medicine shows, amusement arcades, and Wild West shows.
 Many American playwrights and theatre workers lamented the "failure of the American playwright", including Augustin Daly, Edward Harrigan, Dion Boucicault, and Bronson Howard.
 However, as cities and urban areas boomed from immigration in the late nineteenth century, the social upheaval and innovation in technology, communication and transportation had a profound effect on the American theatre.